Figure 1: Scatter of 430 MHz from an object or from electrons in the ionosphere.

-The ionosphere is the ionized section of the Earth's upper atmosphere consisting of molecules and atoms being ionized or having electrons extracted due to solar radiation (UV photoionization).
-For instance, molecular oxygen and molecular nitrogen, atomic oxygen, hydrogen and helium may be ionized, thereby producing the corresponding positively charged molecules or atoms i.e. ions and a large content of electrons.
-It is noted that ions and electrons constitute the plasma.
-The total electron content (TEC) is one of the most significant ionospheric parameters, as electromagnetic signals transmitted in the ionosphere, e.g. from GPS satellites, may bounce off the electrons and be deflected causing signal distortion and delay.
-It is therefore important to measure the total electron content in order to perform corrections on the signal (e.g. improve geolocation).
-When an electromagnetic wave propagates into the ionosphere, the electrons acting as an antenna are excited by the incoming wave and re-radiate it.
-In other terms, they do not absorb the wave but they reflect it or scatter it.
-Given that the electrons are moving at varying velocities due to ionospheric dynamics and random thermal motion, the reflection or re-radiated signal from each electron will have a Doppler-shifted frequency.
-The higher the temperature, the more variable the thermal motion of the electrons becomes.
-The re-radiated or scattered wave/signal does not consist of one frequency but of a distribution of frequencies which becomes larger with higher temperatures.
-The ground receiver stations receive a signal composed of the superposition of the re-radiated/scattered waves from all the electrons in the path of the incoming wave.
-As a result, the scatter signal is not coherent but is termed incoherent.
+The ionosphere is the ionized section of the Earth's upper atmosphere between 80 and 600 Km altitude, where solar radiation ionizes atoms and molecules or in other terms, extracts electrons from those, thereby creating the corresponding positively charged molecules or atoms i.e. ions and a large content of electrons.
+Solar radiation consists of extreme UV and x-ray photons which are highly energetic and can therefore dislodge electrons upon collision with molecules and atoms found at this area, such as molecular and atomic oxygen, molecular nitrogen, hydrogen and helium.
+The generated ions and electrons of the ionosphere constitute the ionospheric plasma.
+The total electron content (TEC) is one of the most significant ionospheric parameters, as electromagnetic signals transmitted in the ionosphere, e.g. from GPS satellites, may be scattered by the electrons and be deflected causing signal distortion and delay.
+It is therefore important to measure the total electron content in order to perform corrections on the signal for different applications such as improving geolocation.

 The positively charged ions having a much larger mass are not excited by the incoming electromagnetic wave in the way electrons are, and therefore they do not re-radiate the signal.
 However, the electrons tend to remain close to the positively charged ions, which by their large mass and small velocity influence restrictively the motion of the electrons.
 As a result, the distribution function of the electrons is modified by the positive ions.
-By analyzing the incoherent scatter signal received, we can establish relationships between electron content/density, electron temperature, ion temperature, ion composition and electron/ion velocities.
+By analyzing the incoherent scatter signal received, we can determine both electron and ion properties, such as electron content/density, electron temperature, ion temperature, ion composition and electron/ion velocities.

-In Figure 1, the transmission frequency of the RADAR of 430 MHz is represented with the vertical line and the frequencies scattered off the electrons are represented with the line of the curve.
+In Figure 3, the transmission frequency of the RADAR of 430 MHz is represented with the vertical line and the frequencies scattered by the electrons are represented with the red line of the curve.
 We have different frequencies or a spectrum of frequencies, each of which is associated with a certain power.
 We can understand that some electrons have a (scattered) frequency that is higher than 430 MHz and some electrons have one that is lower than 430 MHz.
 The electrons that are moving in the direction of the RADAR wave appear to provide a frequency that is higher and those that are moving in the opposite direction appear to provide a frequency that is lower.

-Figure 1: Spectrum of Arecibo incoherent scatter radar transmitted signal (430 MHz) and reflections from electrons (modified figure from Arecibo site).
+Figure 3: Spectrum of Arecibo incoherent scatter radar transmitted signal (430 MHz) and reflections from electrons (modified figure from Arecibo site).

 Please refer also to the page "Measuring temperatures and composition in the ionosphere".